-Trading fee per lot Order type Central Order Book
+Trading fee per lot Central Order Book

 Broker Client account

-Market order

-Limit order
+€ 0.31

-Maximum fee per order € 200
+Maximum fee per order € 250

 The tariff and fee schedule is also available in the price list on our website: www.euronext.com/en/trading-fees-charges.

 The person selling you or advising you about this product may charge you other costs.
 If so, this person will provide you with information about these costs.